poipoipoi233/FedPPN/README.md

-# Model-Heterogeneous Federated Graph Learning with Prototype Propagation Network
+# Model-Heterogeneous Federated Graph Learning with Prototype Propagation
-This is the official code of the paper: Model-Heterogeneous Federated Graph Learning with Prototype Propagation Network
+This is the official code of the paper: Model-Heterogeneous Federated Graph Learning with Prototype Propagation